 Quality of Care

 As our quality grows, nobody benefits more than you.
-Bronson Battle Creek and Bronson Methodist Hospital are five-star recipients for treatment of stroke in 2016 from Healthgrades.
-Bronson Methodist Hospital is also one of Healthgrades America’s 100 Best Hospitals for Stroke Care™ and is the region’s Comprehensive Stroke Center as certified by The Joint Commission.
+Bronson Methodist Hospital is a Comprehensive Stroke Center as certified by The Joint Commission (2015 - present).